jessepav/lacygoill-wiki-backup/shell/job.md

             fi

     $ /tmp/sh.sh
-    command executed AFTER the job has terminated~
+    command executed AFTER the job has terminated˜

 For more info, see: